usecakework/docs/docs/intro.md

 ## How It Works

-Write your task as a Python function and deploy it using the [CLI](./reference/cli/usage).
-Use the [Python](./reference/cakeworksdk/client/python/usage.md) Client SDK to start making requests.
+Write your task as a Python function using the [Task SDK](./reference/cakeworksdk/task/python/usage.md) and deploy it using the [CLI](./reference/cli/usage).
+Use the Python [Client SDK](./reference/cakeworksdk/client/python/usage.md) to start making requests.
 Each request returns an ID that you can use with the Client SDK or CLI to get status or processing results.

 Get started with a [tutorial](./gettingstarted) or check out some [examples](./examples)!